 Outdoor magazines that pay writers

 I love camping, hiking, and being out in nature.
 Don’t you?
 Imagine being able to take that passion and make money from it.
-That can be a reality if you land a gig with one of these outdoor magazines.
+That can be a reality if you land a gig with one of these outdoor magazines that pay freelance writers.

 Alternatives Journal is Canada’s national environmental magazine.
 Nature is an incredible gift, but only if we can enjoy it.
 If it’s in rough shape, we have to do something about it — which is what this magazine covers.

-They accept 1,ooo to 4,000 word feature articles and 500 to 1,200 word reports.
+They accept 1,000 to 4,000-word feature articles and 500 to 1,200-word reports.
 You will be paid at a rate of $0.10/word for your published piece.
 You can read their contributor guidelines for more info.

 Alpinist is dedicated to the thrill of climbing and alpinism.
 It captures the excitement of the culture and lifestyle surrounding the sport.